jessfraz/blog/content/post/a-tale-of-two-3d-printers.md

 Differing from SLA and FDM, the nice thing about SLS is it does not require an object to have support structures.
 This is due to the unfused powder supporting the part during printing.
-This makes SLS ideal for complex geometries, including interior features, undercuts, and negative features.
-Parts produced with SLS printing have excellent mechanical characteristics, with strength resembling that of injection-molded objects.
+This makes SLS ideal for objects with complex geometries, including interior features, undercuts, and negative features.
+Parts produced with SLS printing typically have excellent mechanical characteristics, meaning they are very strong.
 However, objects with thin walls may not be printed due to the minimum 1mm limitation and thin walls in large models may warp after cooling down.

-The most common material for selective laser sintering is polyamide (nylon), a popular engineering thermoplastic with excellent mechanical properties.
+The most common material for selective laser sintering is polyamide (nylon), a popular engineering thermoplastic with great mechanical properties.
 Nylon is lightweight, strong, and flexible, as well as stable against impact, chemicals, heat, UV light, water, and dirt.
 Alumide, a blend of gray aluminum powder and polyamide, and rubber-like materials can also be used.